White Bird in Idaho County, Idaho — The American West (Mountains)

 Erected by National Park Service, Nez Perce National Park.

 Location.
-45° 46.962′ N, 116° 16.464′ W. Marker is in White Bird, Idaho, in Idaho County.
-Marker can be reached from Old Highway 95 near Two Moon Trail, on the left when traveling Touch for map.
+Touch for map.
 Marker is in this post office area: White Bird ID 83554, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 June 17, 1877 (about 500 feet away, measured in a direct line); Nez Perce War (approx. 1½ miles away); White Bird Battlefield (approx. 1½ miles away); Salmon River (approx. 4.3 miles away); White Bird Grade (approx. 4½ miles away); Camas Prairie (approx. 6.8 miles away); Gathering at Tipahxlee’whum (Tepahlewam) (approx. 9.3 miles away); Salmon River Canyon (approx. 11.7 miles away).
 Touch for a list and map of all markers in White Bird.

 Credits.
 This page was last revised on August 8, 2018.
-This page originally submitted on June 30, 2018, by Barry Swackhamer of San Jose, California.
-This page has been viewed 62 times since then.
-Photos: 1, 2. submitted on June 30, 2018, by Barry Swackhamer of San Jose, California.
+It was originally submitted on June 30, 2018, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 122 times since then and 13 times this year.
+Photos: 1, 2. submitted on June 30, 2018, by Barry Swackhamer of Brentwood, California.